DelfinoRT/CompTIA-Sec-SY0-601-In-Depth-Study-Notes/Part 1 - Threads, Attacks, and Vulnerabilities/Chapter 04 - Network Attack Indicators.md

 * Against the communication channel between the device and the reader
 * Agains the reader and back-end system
 *
-The main attacks agains RFID are replay, skimming, eavesdropping, MITM.
+The main attacks agains RFID are replay, skimming, eavesdropping and MITM.

 * In a **replay attack**, the RFID information is recorded and then replayed later.
 * In an **eavesdropping attack**, an attacker intercepts the communication between a tag that is authenticating with a reader, using a separate eavesdropping antenna.
 An eavesdropping attack is passive, meaning that the attacker's antenna only listens in on the communicationt, this has to happen in the vicinity of an authorized reader when the authentication is conducted.